Lumyn-Labs/ConnectorX-Animate-Firmware-Starter/README.md

 ### Flashing firmware

+On the left pane, click the PlatformIO icon (the ant), then open the folder labeled `pico` and click `General > Upload` after ensuring your board is available for flashing (see [Flash a default UF2](#flash-a-default-uf2) and follow through step 3).

 ### :warning: BE CAREFUL :warning:

 PlatformIO gives the option to **Upload Filesystem Image**.
 DO NOT CLICK THIS because the ConnectorX ships with its filesystem already flashed with important internal files that will render the device **inoperable** if deleted/overwritten.